 Design-wise the Aquos U SHV37 has the same boring iPhone-copycat appearance that was introduced in the Summber 2016 collection.
 The 2.5D Corning® Gorilla® Glass 4 screen isn't anything impressive either.

-The main camera is 13.1 megapixels, F2.2 (why? what happened to the F1.9 sensors?), HDR-capable, Night Catch II - but I very much doubt this will be able to measure up to the F1.9 sensors.
+The main camera is 13.1 megapixels, f/2.2, HDR-capable, Night Catch II – but I very much doubt this will be able to measure up to the f/1.9 sensors.
 The camera supports 4K continuous shooting, fireworks shooting mode (introduced in the Summer 2016 collection), Capture later (extract frame from 4K video), and the familiar Framing Advisor to guide you to accomplish better photo compositions (it does help).
 The inner camera has a 5-MP, wide-angle camera lens (22 mm focal length equivalent) with features such as Beautiful Skin Correction, Lens Correction, Hand Mirror, and self-timer.

 While both Felica and NFC are supported, the SHV37 is perhaps the first Japanese Sharp phone that supports neither Full Seg, nor One Seg digital television.